dreadnautxbuddha/symfony-log-analytics/README.md

 # Overview
-This project serves as a technical exam for Legal One.
+This project gives users the ability to import a log file and count logs based on a set of queries.

 # Setup